Krish30p/ProjectZenith/README.md

 1. **User selects a location** — clicks a coordinate or searches for a place.
 2. **Zenith resolves place + sky context** — route handlers fetch location metadata from Nominatim, weather/visibility from Open-Meteo, celestial context from Astronomy Engine, and ISS/orbital context where relevant.
 3. **Zenith builds a telemetry payload** — a single object containing place info, coordinates, timezone/local time, cloud cover, visibility, moon phase, visible planets, sky quality signals, and orbital/ISS context.
-4. **Frontend renders the observatory UI** — the payload populates the Location Atlas, Sky Window, ISS/Satellite mode, or Orbital Lens overlays, depending on the active mode.
+4. **Frontend renders the observatory UI** — the payload populates the Location Atlas, ISS/Satellite mode, or Orbital Lens overlays, depending on the active mode.

 ## Responsive Design Strategy